 - Reducing damage to your blood vessels

+These heart-healthy benefits can work together to help reduce your risk of high blood pressure.
 If you already have high blood pressure, eating more whole-grain foods might help lower your blood pressure.

 The Dietary Approaches to Stop Hypertension (DASH) diet and the Mediterranean diet both recommend including whole grains as part of a healthy diet.